Evans doubts inflation rising; urges patience on Fed rate hike

+* Schaeuble promises modest income tax cuts (Releads with investments, adds quotes background)

-MILWAUKEE, Wisconsin The Federal Reserve should leave interest rates near zero longer than planned and take an "extra patient approach" to tightening policy due to the risk that inflation will not rebound as quickly as expected, a top Fed official said on Monday.
+MILWAUKEE, Wisconsin, Sept 28 The Federal Reserve should leave interest rates near zero longer than planned and take an "extra patient approach" to tightening policy due to the risk that inflation will not rebound as quickly as expected, a top Fed official said on Monday.

 Defending the dovish wing of the U.S. central bank, Chicago Fed President Charles Evans cited what he called "substantial costs" to prematurely hiking rates, including Fed credibility.
 He suggested it may take until mid-2016 to see enough evidence of inflationary pressure for a rates "liftoff."